ameksike/demo.python/README.md

 ------------------------------------------------------------------
 ------------------------------------------------------------------
-For used offline repository for Python
+For used a Python Offline Repository
 ------------------------------------------------------------------
 	-------------------------------------------------------------- Online PC
 	pip download -d <repository-directory> <package-name>